SoftwareAG/c8y-docs/content/cockpit/smart-rules-collection.md

 If an alarm is created, sends email or SMS.

 {{< c8y-admon-req >}}
- This rule is available when your tenant has:
+This smart rule is only available if:
-- configured SMS provider
+- your tenant has configured an SMS provider
-- READ permission for the permission type "Option management"
+- your user has a READ permission for the permission type "Option management"
 {{< /c8y-admon-req >}}

 **Parameters**